joliejuly/blog/README.md

 ### Search Engine

-Blog has an in-house search engine, built using full-text SQL.
+Blog has an in-house full-text search engine, built using FTS4 SQLite extention.
 You can find not only keywords, but sentences and phrases.

 ![Alt text](blog/static/images/blog_search.jpg?raw=true)